For more detailed information about income support, please see the policies tab.

 - Who is not eligible to receive Loss of Earnings (LOE) benefits?

-- How are Loss of Earnings (LOE) benefits assessed?
+- How are Loss of Earnings (LOE) benefits assessed for self-employed people?

 - What other factors can affect your entitlement to loss of earnings benefits?

 - How long are Loss of Earnings (LOE) benefits payable for?

 Can I get my accountant to contact the TAC?